Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Introduction

-Inspired by the dynamic networks \cite{wang2020deep,li2021dynamic}, we design the Adversarial Weight-Varied Network (AW-Net) to perform a “divide and rule” weight strategy for the clean and adversarial example.
-Specifically, AW-Net contains two branches: a dynamic weight sub-network and an adversarial detector sub-network.
-The dynamic weight sub-network is in charge of changing the network's weights at the level of filters to process the clean and adversarial example, respectively.
-To handle different characteristic distributions of input samples and keep the model stable during training and testing, a MixBN \cite{deecke2018mode,liu2020towards} structure is adapted into the sub-network.
-The adversarial detector sub-network is responsible for classifying the clean and adversarial example, and then produce the regulation signals to guide the weights' change in the dynamic weight sub-network.
-These two sub-networks are jointly trained in an end-to-end adversarial training manner, and can interact with each other closely.
-With these careful designs, AW-Net has the potentiality to enhance the accuracy and robustness at the same.
+Inspired by the dynamic networks \cite{han2021dynamic, wang2020deep,li2021dynamic}, we design the Adversarial Weight-Varied Network (AW-Net) to perform a “divide and rule” weight strategy for the clean and adversarial examples.
+Specifically, AW-Net contains two branches: a dynamic weight sub-network and an adversarial router sub-network.
+The dynamic weight sub-network is in charge of changing the network's weights at the level of filters to process the clean and adversarial examples, respectively.
+To handle different characteristic distributions of input samples and keep the model stable during training and testing, a MixBN \cite{liu2020towards} structure is adapted into the sub-network.
+The adversarial router sub-network is responsible for classifying the clean and adversarial examples, and then producing the regulation signals to guide the weights' change in the dynamic weight sub-network.
+These two sub-networks are jointly trained in an end-to-end adversarial training manner and can interact with each other closely.
+With these careful designs, AW-Net has the potential to enhance the accuracy and adversarial robustness at the same.
 The flowchart is shown in Figure \ref{fig:framework}.
+Our code is available at \url{https://github.com/zhaoshiji123/AW-Net}.